 Today's journalism is delivered in many formats.
 From printed publications to websites to television shows, journalists find satisfaction in using different media to bring compelling news and narratives to the attention of the public.
 The information they share can have significant impacts on how we perceive and interact with our communities, our leaders, and our planet.

 So set out on one of the most meaningful paths you can take.
 These journalism schools are ready to share specifics about program choices, cost, length, and the credentials you can graduate with.
 Ask a school to touch base with you directly!

 11 Reasons to Choose a Career in Journalism

 The work of a journalist is rewarding and fulfilling.
 Just imagine that your passion for researching and writing can lead you into a meaningful career.
 With an endless selection of topics to report on, you get to educate, inform, and inspire the masses.

 Journalists can also earn a good living.
-In 2018, the median wage for reporters and correspondents in the U.S. was $41,260 annually and at the high end, the top-earning journalists pulled in $100,930 or more.
-Broadcast news analysts, such as TV anchors and news directors, had a median wage of $66,880 annually with the highest earners making $200,180 or more.
+In 2021, the median wage for news analysts, reporters, and journalists in the U.S. was $48,370 annually.* The top-earning journalists pulled in $120,590 or more.

 Now you may be wondering why you would choose a journalism career when print business, such as newspapers, has been on the decline.
 The golden lining is that the decline in print media is being offset by the growth of online news sources and independent news websites.
 Some of these sites have millions of subscribers reading content and watching videos daily.